swapniel99/criteo/README.md

 Instructions:

 1. Get data from:  <https://www.kaggle.com/c/criteo-display-ad-challenge/data>
-2. Rename training file to train.tsv and test file to test.tsv
-3. Run criteo.py using pypy
+2. Run criteo.py using pypy

 ToDo:
-* Add regularization
+* Check if score can be improved by setting some regularisation.